SalesforceSFDC/Advanced-Apex-Programming/README.md

 You know when the execution context starts.
 Generally, cant know when it ends.

+ * Static variable's lifetime and scope is defined by the execution context.

 ### Running Apex Code

 An execution context begins when one of a number of possible external events or operations happen that have the ability to start running Apex code.
 These include: